featuremine/extractor/docs/Introduction.md

 <!--TOC-->

-Extractor is a high-performance real-time capable alpha research platform with an easy interface for financial analytics.

-It allows you to arrange your time series feeds and operations in a computational graph that optimizes how your computations are executed.

 # The Extractor Module

 The real-time capable alpha research platform can be used as a standalone utility for data treatment and analysis.